 If you have been employed for less than 12 months, your employer should claim for 80% of your average monthly earnings since you started work.
 If you only started in February 2020, they will work out a pro-rata for your earnings so far and claim 80%.

 How long can I be furloughed for?

 Your employer is required to tell you how long you will be furloughed for.
 This can be for any amount of time, however to receive the reimbursement from HMRC, your employer must furlough you for a minimum period of three weeks.
-Currently, the maximum amount of time you can be furloughed for under the scheme is until 1st July 2020.
-However, this may well be extended.

 My employer wants me to be furloughed for three weeks and then come back to work.
 Is this allowed?

 Yes.
 You can be furloughed for any amount of time and then return back to work subject to your employment contract.